Babel (2006 film): United States/Mexico

-Richard and Susan's Mexican nanny, Amelia, tends to their children, Debbie and Mike, in their San Diego, California home.
+Richard and Susan's Mexican nanny, Amelia, tends to their children, Debbie and Mike, in their San Diego home.
 When Amelia learns of Susan's injury, she worries that she will miss her son's wedding.
 Unable to secure any other help, she calls Richard, who tells her to stay with the children.
-Without his permission, Amelia decides to take them with her to the wedding in a rural community near Tijuana, Mexico.
-Rather than staying the night at the party, Amelia drives back to the States with her nephew, Santiago.
-He has been drinking heavily and the border guards become suspicious of him and the American children in the car.
-Amelia has passports for all of them, but no letter of consent from the children's parents allowing her to take them out of the United States.
-Under pressure, Santiago speeds away in a drunken panic and abandons Amelia and the children in the desert, whereupon awakening in the morning they soon begin to suffer from heat exhaustion.
+Without his permission, Amelia decides to take them with her to the wedding in a rural community near Tijuana.
+Rather than staying the night at the party, Amelia drives back to the USA with her nephew, Santiago.
+He has been drinking heavily, and the border guards become suspicious of him and the American children in the car.
+Amelia has passports for all of them, but no letter of consent from the children's parents allowing her to take them out of the USA.
+Under pressure, Santiago speeds away in a drunken panic and abandons Amelia and the children in the desert, whereupon awakening in the morning, they soon begin to suffer from heat exhaustion.

 Amelia leaves the children behind to find help, ordering them not to move.
 She eventually finds a Border Patrol officer, who places her under arrest.
 They travel back to where she left the children, but they are not there.
 Amelia is taken back to a Border Patrol station, where she is eventually informed that the children have been found and that Richard, while outraged, has agreed not to press charges.
-However, she will be deported from the US where she has been working illegally.
+However, she will be deported from the USA, where she has been working illegally.
 At the border, a tearful Amelia is greeted by her newlywed son.